-- Move the content of xmlty elements to other xmlty elements - Merge the content of several xmltv elements - Add comments/prefix/postfix text - Remove or create xmltv elements http://webgrabplus.com/download/utility/documented-configuration-files, mdb.config.xml
+- Move the content of xmltv elements to other xmltv elements - Merge the content of several xmltv elements - Add comments/prefix/postfix text - · Remove or create xmltv elements - Do some cleanup operations and element content limitations http://webgrabplus.com/download/utility/documented-configuration-files, mdb.config.xml

 E.g.: If the PVR doesn't support import of credit elements (actors, directors etc.) it can add the content of them to the description and remove the original credit elements which are useless.
-Furthermore, it can move the episode data to the beginning or end of the subtitle element- Etc. ..
+Furthermore, it can move the episode data to the beginning or end of the subtitle element-